heyjochen/notes/src/site/notes/20-29 Software Engineering/23 Technical Fundamentals/23.03 Leetcode/342 Power of Four.md

 **Output:** true
 ## Approach
 We can solve this with Recursion where we recursively call the function with `n = n / 4`.
-The base case has to be defined as `n === 1`, if that is true we return true.
+The base case has to be defined as `n === 1`.
+If we reach 1 we know that the passed in number is a power of four.
 To get to the base case we have to understand exponents.
-If the integer `n` is equal to `1` it can be expressed as `4^0`, which satisfies the definition of a power of four.
+If the integer `n` is equal to `1` it can be expressed as `4^0`, which satisfies the definition of a power of four and is the smallest possible case of power of four.
 ## Solution
 ```javascript
 var isPowerOfFour = function(n) {